 Ireland's smoking ban was revolutionary, and after a brief period of confusion and adjustment, it seems to work just fine.
 Since May 2007 a blanket ban on smoking in workplaces and enclosed public spaces is in effect all over Ireland.
 The Republic created the first smoking ban in Europe, and Northern Ireland followed suit.
 What does this mean to the visitor?
 Basically that you will be more comfortable in most places if you are a non-smoker.
 And you will have to step outside and enjoy more of the Irish weather than you might like if you are still puffing away.

 Places Where Smoking is Banned in Ireland

 Broadly speaking smoking is banned in all workplaces and enclosed public spaces - from the cab of a truck (even if smoking there would not actually affect anyone but the smoker) to the massive shopping malls like the Blanchardstown Shopping Centre.
 This includes restaurants and even the traditional Irish pub.
 Most pubs are easily identifiable these days by a throng of smokers crowding the entrance.

-As a rule of thumb: If you are not at home or out in the open - don’t even think about lighting up.
+As a general rule: If you are not at home or out in the open - don’t even think about lighting up.

 The smoking ban includes all modes of transportation from plane to taxi, with open-topped horse-carts being the only exception that comes to mind.
 The days when you could smoke on the upper deck of double-decker buses are long gone, then again in those days you sometimes thought the whole bus was on fire.
 In general, the Irish public is very much in favor of the smoking ban.

 Exceptions to the Irish Smoking Ban

 There are certain exceptions to the smoking ban, including building sites, prisons, and mental hospitals - though none of these are places that most tourists in Ireland will be visiting.

 There is also the curious problem that Irish law bans specifically "tobacco smoking", so a certain Moorish café in Dublin (Amir's Delights) can legally offer you a hookah pipe inside.
 This indoor smoking gets a pass because it does not contain any tobacco.